phanish-suryanarayana/LinearSolvers/PETSC_COMPLEX/README.md

 This code is for solving **complex-valued** systems of equations using the AAR method, with the Helmholtz equation provided as an example.

-1. Modules required to compile the code:intel/19.0.5, mvapich2/2.3.2, petsc/3.12.2 **(must with complex configuration)**
+1. Modules required to compile the code:intel, mvapich2, petsc **(must with Complex configuration)**

 2. Compile the code by typing "make" in the root directory $PETSC_COMPLEX.